-Along with a flat tire, a broken chain is the most likely mechanical failure to leave you stranded by the roadside with your thumb out.
-Make sure a broken chain doesn’t ruin your ride with this easy to follow guide from Simon Jackson of Cadence Performance.
+Along with a flat tire, a broken bicycle chain is the most likely mechanical failure to leave you stranded by the roadside with your thumb out.
+Make sure you know how to repair a broken bicycle chain with this easy to follow repair guide from Simon Jackson of Cadence Performance.

 - If the chain has not already fallen off the bike then remove it.

 - With the chain removed, change the gears so that the front and rear derailleur align with the smallest chainring at the front and the smallest sprocket at the rear.

 - Identify the nature of the damage.
 Usually it will be that one of the pins has lost its hold on one of the outer plates of the chain.
 Less often the plate of the chain may have broken.
 You should also inspect the chainrings, sprockets and both derailleurs for bent teeth or misaligned parts.

 - Remove the broken parts of the chain by pushing out the pins adjoining the damaged parts.

 With the pin-driver withdrawn, place the chain onto the hooks in the chain-tool.
 The hooks hold the chain so that the pin lines up with the pin-driver.
 Turn the lever so that the pin-driver pushes on the pin.
 Initially this requires significant torque, but is much easier after this point.
 A chain-tool with a long handle makes this easier.

 Figure a.
 Push out the pin with the chain tool.

 In order to fit the quick-link you will need to end up with each end of the chain comprising of the inner plates.
 To achieve this it may be necessary to remove undamaged parts of the chain.
 Have a think about this before you push out any pins, which cannot be refitted, and remove only the minimum number of chain parts necessary.